Office of Financial Aid Services

 Summer Session Financial Aid

-Applying for Summer Session 2018 financial aid requires two separate application processes:
+Applying for Summer Session 2019 financial aid requires the following:

 - You must complete a MSU Summer Supplemental Application.